danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 There's a common, but mistaken belief that delaying OAS in this case will have multiple benefits: Firstly the 0.6% per month of delay increase, *and* an increase of 1/40th the pension amount for every year of delay due to the residency increase.
 For example, someone who has 35 years in Canada at age 65, and delays OAS to age 68, may believe that this would qualify them for an extra 3/40ths of the full pension amount because they delayed for 3 years and now have 3 more qualifying residency years, in addition to the 0.6% increase per month of delay.

 However, the benefits of delaying do not "stack".
 What the government of Canada does is "fix" the pension amount to however many years the person has in Canada by age 65.
-Then if the person chooses to delay, the government calculates the 0.6% per month increase on the "fixed" pension amount, which was determined based on the 35 years in Canada.
+Then if the person chooses to delay, the government calculates the 0.6% per month increase on the "fixed" pension amount.

 In our example of someone that has 35 years in Canada, if they were to start at age 65, they would qualify for $713.34 * (35/40) = $624.17 per month.
 Then if they were to delay for 3 years, i.e. 36 months, this would increase the monthly amount to $624.17 * (1 + (36 * 0.006)) = $758.99. i.e. the 0.6% increase per month of delay is applying to the 35/40th fraction of the full pension amount.